-How Do You Get Exposed to Asbestos at Job Sites?
+How Do You Get Exposed To Asbestos At Job Sites?

 Asbestos exposure at work can happen in many different ways, depending on the type of job involved.
 For the most part, asbestos and health risk concerns involve the handling of materials and products that are constructed or treated with asbestos.

-Boiler rooms often involve high temperatures, and are common places where asbestos was used for insulation and other purposes.
+Boiler rooms often involve high temperatures and are common places where asbestos was used for insulation and other purposes.
 In fact, some boiler room insulation products contained as much as 15% asbestos.
 Such insulation is often broken down due to frequent repairs.
 As a result, millions of ship workers and military veterans may have been exposed to asbestos over decades while working on ships.

-Plumbers are often at risk of asbestos exposure due to products such as cement pipes, pipe insulation, and joint compound, which may contain asbestos.
-When plumbers cut or sand insulation, drill into materials, or join pipes, asbestos fibers may be released into the air, where they can be inhaled.
+Plumbers are often at risk of asbestos exposure due to products such as cement pipes, pipe insulation and joint compound, which may contain asbestos.
+When plumbers cut or sand insulation, drill into materials or join pipes, asbestos fibers may be released into the air, where they can be inhaled.
 The asbestos fibers can then accumulate in the body and cause inflammation and scarring, and they may ultimately lead to mesothelioma cancer.
 Plumbers can also face exposure when working with pumps, gaskets or valves that contain asbestos.

-Bricklayers may be called upon to work in refineries, steel mills, automobile plants, and other industrial sites where asbestos is present.
-They may be responsible for installing walls, chimneys, furnace lining, and other structures; they may also work directly with the high-heat machinery and other equipment at the job site.
+Bricklayers may be called upon to work in refineries, steel mills, automobile plants and other industrial sites where asbestos is present.
+They may be responsible for installing walls, chimneys, furnace lining and other structures; they may also work directly with the high-heat machinery and other equipment at the job site.

 These types of job locations and equipment can place bricklayers at high risk for asbestos inhalation, especially if they are removing or handling such items.